RackunSec/Penetration-Testing-Grimoire/Vulnerabilities/Web/SQLMap.md

 # SQLMap SQL Injection Tool
-This module will cover the basics on using the SQL injection automation tool, SQLMap.
+This module will cover the basics on using the SQL injection automation tool, [SQLMap](http://sqlmap.org/).
+This tool automates the SQL injection process once a vulnerability is found and can also often discover unknown SQL vulnerabilities in web applications.
 ## Vulnerability Discovery
 This section will cover most of the vulnerability discovery methods that I have used during the penetration tests.
 ### Be Specific